he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Ancestral Linguistics.md

 **Elf:**

 A creature with this trait is a member of the elf ancestry.
-Elves are mysterious people with rich traditions of magic and scholarship who typically have [[Low-Light Vision]].
+Elves are mysterious people with rich traditions of magic and scholarship who typically have [[DATABASE/monsterability/Low-Light Vision|low-light vision]].
 An ability with this trait can be used or selected only by elves.
 A weapon with this trait is created and used by elves.